Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

 Read More From Reelrundown

 Abby, however, has no such moment, low-key or otherwise.
 When a job is done, they still go their separate ways and live separate lives for months at a time until Laurent gets the band back together again for another job.
 The closest thing to it is when at the end of season two, the two still keep in touch, as shown when Abby sends Edamura a selfie of her flicking him off while rock-climbing thousands of miles away.
-So clearly she is still thinking about him even in her down time.
+So clearly she is still thinking about him even in her downtime.

 That said, what Abby has revealed has been an empathy for the position that they keep placing Edamura in.
 In season two, during an operation involving Edamura’s estranged father, Abby questions Laurent about whether the unsuspecting Edamura really would accept Laurent’s true intentions regarding their target.
-Another example being when she goes to Edamura’s apartment to console him a bit after he learns his father was working with Laurent all along.
+Another example is when she goes to Edamura’s apartment to console him a bit after he learns his father was working with Laurent all along.
 While still keeping a physical distance, Abby tells him he can cheat and deceive whomever he wants, clearly already suspecting the young man’s own anger issues, but to forgive himself and move on somehow.
 Perhaps seeing that they express their demons in similar ways deepened her empathy towards him.

 Again nothing overt, but a clear sign of friendship with the potential to evolve into something more, given her original declaration in season one of not caring one way or the other.
-Clearly if anything romantic does happen, it's going to be a slow burn.
-The show only hints at this when during a seemingly unrelated flashback, Laurent’s then girlfriend says the same thing to him that Abby later says to Edamura years later.
+Clearly, if anything romantic does happen, it's going to be a slow burn.
+The show only hints at this when during a seemingly unrelated flashback, Laurent’s then-girlfriend says the same thing to him that Abby later says to Edamura years later.